HumbleRens/Duplicate-Cleanup/README.md

 # Duplicate-Cleanup
-Cleaning up a folder containing files with duplicate names or unwanted characters in their names
+Clean up a folder containing files with duplicate files or unwanted characters in their names